tseringgg/rotmgppebot/README.md

 # 🧙 Discord PPE Bot

-A comprehensive Discord bot for managing **Player Progression Enhancement (PPE)** competitions in Realm of the Mad God communities.
+A comprehensive Discord bot for managing **Petless Player Experience (PPE)** competitions in Realm of the Mad God communities.
 Track loot, manage bonuses, calculate points, and maintain leaderboards with automated precision.

 ## ✨ Features